makoConstruct/termpose/basic C++ api.md

 Term Term::parse(string const& str);
 Term Term::parseMultiline(string const& str);
 ```
-If the input data may or may not have multiple root terms, parseMultiline may be more predictable.
-Even if there's only one line, it will wrap it in an extra list.
+Where a root level term is a term that starts at indent_level:0, `parseMultiline` will always return a list of the root level terms, no matter how many there are, while `parse` is a bit inconsistent in some cases.
+If there is only one root level term, it will return that directly.
+If there are multiple, it will bundle them all in an extra list.
+If there is no root level term, it will return an empty list.

 ### Building terms in code
 By example